COVID-19 Guidance and Answers to Common Questions: 2019-20 School Year

 Once school resumes, a child's IEP team (or appropriate personnel under Section 504) must make an individualized determination whether and to what extent compensatory services may be needed, consistent with applicable requirements, including to make up for any skills that may have been lost during the closure within a reasonable timeframe.

-When distributing technology, should school entities accept any one of multiple types of identities?
+When distributing technology, should school entities accept any one of multiple types of identities (2019-20 academic year)?

 When distributing technology (laptops, iPads, etc.) to students for continuity of education purposes, school entities must accept a variety of documentation as proof of identity for tracking and inventory purposes.
 Acceptable documentation includes, but is not limited to: a deed, a lease, current utility bill, current credit card bill, property tax bill, vehicle registration, driver’s license, DOT identification card, or student identification card.